Tooth Extraction Philadelphia

 Removing a tooth from its socket in the jawbone is called extraction.
 This procedure is usually performed when a tooth has been damaged beyond restoration, is impacted, or causing severe pain or infection.
-Dr. Razavi offers extraction followed by the best option for restoring the aesthetics and function of your teeth.
+Dr. Razavi performs extractions followed by the best option for restoring the aesthetics and function of your teeth.

 Reasons for Tooth Extraction

-Several reasons may necessitate tooth extraction to protect oral health:
+Several conditions may require tooth extraction in Philadelphia to protect oral health:

-- Impaction: Teeth that don’t fully erupt can cause pain, discomfort, and potential infection.
+Impaction: Teeth that do not fully erupt can cause pain, discomfort, and potential infection.

-- Broken Teeth: When a tooth can’t be saved with a root canal or crown, extraction can prevent complications.
+Broken Teeth: When a tooth cannot be saved with a root canal or crown, extraction prevents further complications.

 Addressing a missing tooth after extraction is essential to prevent issues like misalignment and jawbone loss.
 Options such as dental bridges and implants can help restore both appearance and function.